vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 In the Saranishkarshadhikara, it was taught that the three Rahasyas are enshrining the ultimate truths of tatva, hita and purushartha and that an aspirant should endeavour to understand these truths as the quintessence of all the shasthras.
 In the following sections, these truths are elaborately described.
 Eight chapters are meant for enlightening the essential nature of the spiritual aspirant.
 The succeeding two chapters describe 'Sanga Prapadana'.
 The remaining ten sections are describing the beneficial aspects of Prapathi.
 The essential nature of the Adhikarin for Prapathi, actual performance of Prapathi and post-prapathi duties are thus described with all the essentials in this work.

 Of all these, the foremost doctrine that is to be realised is introduced in this section of Pradhana Prathithanthra.
 Prathithanthra means 'unique doctrine' in this context.
 It is not 'prathikula-thanthra' or counter doctrine.
 It is not one found in each school as 'prathi-thanthram'.
 But, it is a unique doctrine that is taught in this school of thought only according to the authentic, authoritative and infallible sruthi.
 This doctrine is meant for enlightening the true nature of the individual self as utterly depending upon the supreme Paramatman for his very nature, existence and functioning.
 The Upanishads teach the relationship of the body and the soul, between the (Chetana - & - Achethana) sentient and non-sentient entities on one hand and the Supreme Paramatman on the other.
-If this doctrine of body and soul

-22

-Essence of Srimad Rahasyatraya Saram

-relationship between the universe and the Paramatman is clearly understood, then one will be able to imbibe the teachings of the scriptures.
+If this doctrine of body and soul relationship between the universe and the Paramatman is clearly understood, then one will be able to imbibe the teachings of the scriptures.
 This is the most important doctrine which should be understood without any confusion for understanding the nature of the Ultimate Reality.
 It is therefore justified to teach this unique doctrine taught by the scriptures before teaching about the subject.
 The Adhikarin or aspirant of Prapathi should have a sound understanding of this relationship between him and Paramatman and he must have full conviction of this truth before undertaking any spiritual discipline.
 The school of Advaita teaches the doctrine of Adhyasa' or superimposition first and then introduces the teachings about Brahman, Jiva and the universe.
 When one becomes fully convinced about the fact that everything other than Brahman is superimposed on Brahman, he can then tread over the knowledge of other things and decide for himself that all things other than Brahman are illusory.
 Advaitins safeguard their doctrine like this, by first teaching that everything is superimposed on Brahman.
 Though this cannot be proved by any ‘Pramana' whatsoever, the doctrine of Adhyaropa' and 'Apavada' influences the thought of all spiritual aspirants following the doctrine of Advaita.

 All confusion ensues regarding determining the ultimate teachings of the Upanishads on account of non determination of the inescapable relationship between the universe ard supreme Brahman.
 The Upanishad itself teaches this doctrine of 'Sarira-Sariri-Bhava' any number of times to make one understand that the Supreme Brahman alone characterised by its body of the form of sentients and the non-sentients, is the One Non-Second Reality.
 This Body-Soul relationship is not a physiological one as found